Saving Money In 2024 with 6 Unusual but Easy Ways

 Individually each avenue of saving is only about $10-20 a month, but all the pieces add up to a larger monthly savings.
 While the combined average savings is upwards of $130 a month, it’s not really a big influence on my life overall.

-I saved a significant multiplier more by buying a $15,000 car 5 years ago instead of a $50,000 car I could easily afford.
+I saved a significant multiplier more by buying a $15,000 car 5 years ago for commuting instead of a $50,000 car (of course not counting my DB11 pleasure vehicle).

 I don’t save money because it is necessary to do so to survive.
 I save money in these ways because I feel I can get a comparable product for a significantly cheaper price.
 I see people who make $30,000 a year buy a $30,000 car and these are the ones who should be buying the $15,000 car for survival.

 And I am not so frugal that I will sacrifice living life for things.
 Regular life is part of the ride and I like my (almost) daily Dunkin Donuts $3 coffees, eating restaurant food, and I like to travel to experience new cultures and foods.
-I don’t want to live like a hermit just so that one day I might retire earlier.
+I don’t want to live like a hermit just so that one day I can retire early.

 If the goal was only to save money, I could save much more each year by cutting all this regular life stuff out.
 But the simple ways to save that I do employ go towards those pleasures that I value much more than the savings.